airbnb/ts-migrate/packages/ts-migrate/README.md

 npx ts-migrate-full <folder>
 ```

+Please note that it may take a long time to do a full migration.
-Or migrate individual parts of a project by specifying a subset of sources:
+You can also migrate individual parts of a project by specifying a subset of sources:

 ```sh
 npx ts-migrate-full <folder> /                # specify the project root, and